stallbr/TNM-Staging/README.md

 This repository contains the official preprint and methodological details for:

-**"TNM Cancer Staging with Large Language Models: Comparative Analysis of MedPrompt and Other Structured Prompting Techniques"**
+**TNM Cancer Staging with Large Language Models: Comparative Analysis of MedPrompt and Other Structured Prompting Techniques**

 **Authors:** Rodrigo Stall, Gabriel Lino Garcia, João Paulo Papa